-Table 23: Postprocessor ddname - Overview record output ddname ddname Contents Allocations Note PPOVWREC Overview record output One ddname for one data set to be allocated.
+Table 23.
+Postprocessor ddname - Overview record output ddname ddname Contents Allocations Note PPOVWREC Overview record output set to be allocated.
 Not created automatically.
 The records in this data set can be used for other applications, for example, for conversion to spreadsheet.